elocnatsirt/terrafirm/README.md

 ### Custom Module Variable Generator
 After writing a module, you have to define the variables that you are passing somewhere.
-Instead of doing this by hand, pass Terrafirm the "-v" option and a module directory and let it generate a variables file for you.
+Instead of doing this by hand, pass Terrafirm the "-v" option and a module directory and it will generate a variable file named ```generated_variables.tf``` inside your module directory.